Relating Different Definitions of Linear Series on Tropical Curves

-We also restrict to $d \geq 3$, since the statement is already known for $d = 1$ and $d = 2$.
-First, we introduce some necessary lemmas.
+We also assume that $d \geq 3$, as realizability is already known for $d = 1,2$.
+We require some additional lemmas.

-\begin{lemma}\cite[Remark~2.2]{amini2022limit} If $\mathbf{x} \in [r]^d$ and $\rho_P(\mathbf{x}) = j$ for a permutation array $P$, then $x_i \leq r-j$ for all $i \in \{ 1, \ldots, d \}$. \end{lemma}
+\begin{lemma}\cite[Remark~2.2]{amini2022limit} If $\mathbf{x} \in [r]^d$ and $\rho_P(\mathbf{x}) = j$ for a permutation array $P$, then $x_i \leq r-j+1$ for all $i \in \{ 1, \ldots, d \}$. \end{lemma}

-\begin{lemma}\cite[Lemma~2.17]{amini2022limit} Let $P$ be a permutation array, let $\rho: [r]^d \to \mathbb{Z}$ be its rank array, and let $\mathbf{x} \in \overline{P}$ such that $\rho(\mathbf{x}) = r-1$.
-Define $Q_{\mathbf{x}} \subseteq \{ 1, \ldots, d \}$ to be the set of indices with $x_i = 1$.
-Let $\mathcal{Q}$ be the collection of all sets $Q_\mathbf{x}$ for $\mathbf{x} \in \overline{P}$ and $\rho(\mathbf{x}) = r-1$.
+\begin{lemma}\cite[Lemma~2.17]{amini2022limit} Let $P$ be a permutation array, let $\rho: [r+1]^d \to \mathbb{Z}$ be its rank array, and let $\mathbf{x} \in \overline{P}$ such that $\rho(\mathbf{x}) = r$.
+Define $Q_{\mathbf{x}} \subseteq \{ 1, \ldots, d \}$ to be the set of indices with $x_i = 2$.
+Let $\mathcal{Q}$ be the collection of all sets $Q_\mathbf{x}$ for $\mathbf{x} \in \overline{P}$ and $\rho(\mathbf{x}) = r$.
 Then $\mathcal{Q}$ is a partition of $\{ 1, \ldots, d \}$. \end{lemma}

-Amini and Gierczak prove a realization result for slope structures by admissible submodules in \cite[Theorem~5.8]{amini2022limit}, under the assumption that a crude linear series of rank $r$ admits an admissible submodule of the same rank.
-However, they are unable to prove that this assumption always holds.
-Our proof of the Baker–Norine Rank Property for $r=2$ involves numerous cases, illustrating the difficulty of verifying this assumption for higher values of $r$ and more complex slope structures.

-\begin{lemma} The tropical submodule $\Sigma$ satisfies \ref{prop:BNRP} for all effective divisors $E = v_1 + v_2$ on $\Gamma$. \end{lemma}
+\begin{lemma} The tropical submodule $\Sigma_P$ satisfies \ref{prop:BNRP} for all effective divisors $E = v_1 + v_2$ on $\Gamma$. \end{lemma}